MarkDevBrasil/OSINT_MASTER/README.md

-# 🔎 OSINT Master
+#  OSINT Master

-OSINT Master is a simple Bash script that helps you install some useful OSINT tools on Linux.
+OSINT Master is a simple Bash script that helps you install some useful osint tools on linux

-The idea is pretty simple: instead of installing everything one by one, you can just run the script and let it do the work.
+The idea is pretty simple: instead of installing everything one by one, you can just run the script and let it do the work

-> ⚠️ This project is made for learning, research and authorized security testing.
-Don't use these tools for anything illegal.
+>  This project is made for learning, research and authorized security testing.
+Don't use these tools for anything illegal